 When property owners protest their property taxes, the protest often culminates in a hearing in front of an Appraisal Review Board.
 This board will hear arguments from the county appraiser and the protesting property owner, and they will make the final decision on what the property’s appraisal value will be recorded as on the district roll.

-Before the new law was approved, the appraisal district’s board of directors were all appointed members.
-The new legislation determines that three members are voted into their positions.
-This will ensure that there is a greater amount of public choice and engagement regarding the direction of the board of directors.
+Previously, the appraisal district’s board of directors were all appointed members.
+The legislation now requires that three members are voted into their positions.
+This ensures greater public choice and engagement regarding the direction of the board of directors.

-How the New Texas Property Tax Laws Affect Your Property Tax Bill
+How Current Texas Property Tax Laws Affect Your Property Tax Bill

-What the new Texas property tax laws promise for the majority of homeowners and property owners across the state is a significant reduction in property tax bills.
+What these tax laws mean for the majority of homeowners and property owners across the state:

-• Homeowners with an active homestead exemption in place will save approximately $600 over what they saved with the previous property tax laws.
-The $60,000 exemption increase translates to $600 saved at a 1% school district tax rate.
+- Homeowners with an active homestead exemption in place save approximately $600 with the $100,000 exemption at a 1% school district tax rate.

 5 Reasons Why You Still Need to Protest Your Property Taxes Every Year